 Panels of wood doors shrink and expand in response to changes in temperature and humidity.
-Although touching up the paint or stain on unfinished exposed areas is your home maintenance responsibility, Fall Creek Homes will repair split panels that allow light to be visible.
+Although touching up the paint or stain on unfinished exposed areas is your home maintenance responsibility, Fall Creek Homes will repair split panels that allow light to be visible one time during the warranty period.
+Any repairs in this regard should be requested towards the end of the warranty period.
+Please refer to the section herein regarding "One-Time Repairs" for further details on one-time items.